skuubydooby/Jelly/README.md

-screenshot | `screenshot`                                                                                                       | Get a screenshot of the current screen. set_injection_technique | `set_injection_technique [technique]`                                                                 | Set the topping technique used in post-ex jobs that require topping. shell | `shell [command]`                                                                                                       | Run a shell command which will translate to a process being spawned with command line: `cmd.exe /S /c [command]` shinject | `shinject`                                                                                                           | Inject given shellcode into a specified pid.
+screenshot | `screenshot`                                                                                                       | Get a screenshot of the current screen. set_injection_technique | `set_injection_technique [technique]`                                                                 | Set the topping technique used in post-ex jobs that require topping. shell | `shell [command]`                                                                                                       | Run a shell command which will translate to a process being spawned with command line: `cmd.exe /S /c [command]` shinject | `shinject`                                                                                                           | topp given shellcode into a specified pid.
 Modal popup only. sleep | `sleep [seconds]`                                                                                                       | Set the callback interval of the agent in seconds. socks | `socks -Port [port]`                                                                                                    | Standup the socks server to proxy network traffic, routable via Mythic on `[port]`. spawn | `spawn`                                                                                                                 | Spawn a new callback in the postex process specified by `spawnto_*`.